The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Stellar density profiles

 Figure \ref{fig:lmc25_ra} illustrates the density profile in RA at DEC$=0^\circ$, integrated between the line of sight and considering only stars found between 60 and 100 kpc from the Galactic center.
 The changes in the local density ($\Delta \rho$) are measured for each tracer as shown in equation \ref{eq:deltarho}, where the measured number of stars between 60 and 100 kpc ($\rho$) is divided by the previously computed average number density ($\overline{\rho}$) of the entire MW halo, according to the best-fit Einasto profile by \citet{2015ApJ...809..144X}.
-The dark matter particle number density ofthe \citet{2019ApJ...884...51G} simulation, including the formation of a DM wake owing to the first infall orbit of a $2.5\times 10^{11}$ M$_{\odot}$ LMC, is presented in light blue and normalized to the $\overline{\rho}$ of the entire halo of the simulation.
+Errors represent the $1\sigma$ limit obtained after 1000 iterations, during which distances for individual stars are resampled under the assumption of Gaussian distributions centered on the mean distance, with standard deviations defined by the respective distance uncertainties, and the density is recomputed.
+The dark matter particle number density of the \citet{2019ApJ...884...51G} simulation, including the formation of a DM wake owing to the first infall orbit of a $2.5\times 10^{11}$ M$_{\odot}$ LMC, is presented in light blue and normalized to the $\overline{\rho}$ of the entire halo of the simulation.
+Error bars, shown in light blue, reflect 1000 bootstraps of the slice using 10\% of the particles in each iteration, encompassing the same DEC as the observed fields.

-Figure \ref{fig:lmc25_ra} presents a clear overdensity, consistent between both tracers, showing the maximum measured density in Tile 4 at RA $\sim 335$ deg with an average overdensity of $\Delta \rho = 3.1 \pm 0.7$.
+Figure \ref{fig:lmc25_ra} presents a clear overdensity, consistent between both tracers, showing the maximum measured density in Tile 4 at RA $\sim 335$ deg with an average overdensity of $\Delta \rho = 1.6 \pm 0.6$.
 The lowest density is measured for Tile 1 at RA $\sim 7$ deg for both nMSTO and RGB stars.
 Although both tracers exhibit a similar trend of decreasing density from Tile 4 to Tile 1, the densities measured by each tracer become inconsistent at the $1\sigma$ level in Tile 1, likely due to the low number of stars present in the RGB sample (5 stars) in Tile 1.